-Current petitioners cannot be invited to be speakers about the topic under discussion.
+Current petitioners cannot be invited to be speakers about the topic under discussion, unless invited by the NOSB Chair.

 Speakers are expected to disclose any financial interests that he or she has that can be reasonably assumed to influence his or her presentation content.